d3x0r/gun-db/README.md

 # Changelog
+- 1.0.565 disable exclusive by default; add option to enable it
+- 1.0.564 test sqlite database without exclusive, but with URI filename and nolock option.
 - 1.0.563 remove excess logging
 - 1.0.562 store json string in data  otherwise simple number types come back as numbers and not strings (invalid graph! error)
 - 1.0.561 fix last minute typo